richwynmorris/LS180/sql_revision_notes.md

 - **Name and define the three sublanguages of SQL and be able to classify different statements by sublanguage.**
 - What is DDL?

-    DDL is a sub-language of SQL and stands for **Data Definition Language.** This design language is used to create, manipulate and delete tables and their design schema.
+    DDL is a sub-language of SQL and stands for **Data Definition Language.** This sub language is used to create, manipulate and delete tables and their design schema.
 It is not concerned with the data contained within the table, only the structure and rules that govern the table itself.
 DDL uses the keywords **`CREATE`  , `DROP`  and `ALTER`.**

 - WHAT IS DML?